 For instance, a food processor may conduct routine testing either in-house or through an external lab for E. coli coliforms, a common indicator species that originate in fecal matter, in their rinse water.

 E. coli coliforms are fairly common throughout the environment but you don’t want high levels in your food processing facility, because with fecal contamination comes the potential for the presence of other pathogens.
 Laboratory tests can determine a sort of baseline, or normal level, of E. coli coliforms in a given environment.
 If routine samples taken at the facility deviate upwards from this normal background level, it indicates that fecal contamination issues exist, leaving the operation susceptible to contamination and growth of dangerous pathogens.
-In this case, the processor would need to conduct a further investigation to check where the increase in E. coli coliforms is originating, and modify their sanitation or production parameters to control the contamination before a food safety issue arises.
+In this case, the processor would need to conduct a further investigation to check where the increase in E. coli coliforms is originating, and modify their food sanitation or production parameters to control the contamination before a food safety issue arises.